Meat, Flesh or Food?

 You will see this phrase in places like Matthew 9:10; 14:9 and 26:7.
 “And it came to pass, as he SAT AT MEAT with them, he took bread, and blessed it, and brake, and gave to them.”
 Luke 24:30.

 This phrase is found in all the older English translations like Wycliffe, Tyndale 1525, Coverdale 1535, the Great Bible 1540, Matthew's Bible 1549, Bishops’ Bible - "as Iesus sate at meate in his house", Douay-Rheims 1610, the Geneva 1587, Wesley’s translation 1755, Whiston's Primitive N.T.
-1745 - "as Jesus sat at meat in the houseplus the Revised Version 1881, American Standard Version 1901 - "as he sat at meat in the house", Young's literal translation he reclining (AT MEAT) in the house", Lamsa’s 1933 translation of the Syriac, the Douay version 1950, the 21st Century KJV 1994 and the Third Millenium Bible 1998.
+1745 - "as Jesus sat at meat in the houseplus the Revised Version 1881, American Standard Version 1901 - "as he sat at meat in the house", Young's literal translation he reclining (AT MEAT) in the house", Lamsa’s 1933 translation of the Syriac, the Douay version 1950, The Word of Yah 1993 - "as Yahshua SAT AT MEAT in the house", the 21st Century KJV 1994, the Third Millenium Bible 1998, God's First Truth 1999, Sacred Scriptures Family of Yah 2001 - "sat at meat", Tomson New Testament 2002 "as Jesus SAT AT MEAT in his house" and the Bond Slave Version 2009.

 There is nothing wrong with the King James Bible when it uses the word “meat” to mean “Food in general”.
 That is still one of its meanings and it is perfectly accurate.
 The King James Bible itself is its own best commentary.
 Notice how God makes it very clear that anything that is solid food is called "meat".